desh2608/academic-kickstart/content/post/classic-papers.md

 preview = true

 +++
-I was trying to find a consolidated list of papers in machine learning (ICML, NIPS) and natural language processing (ACL, EMNLP, NAACL) published after 2000, which are held in some regard, perhaps by winning prizes such as Test-of-time paper at these major conferences.
+I was trying to find a consolidated list of papers in machine learning (ICML, NIPS, AAAI, SIGIR) and natural language processing (ACL, EMNLP, NAACL) published after 2000, which are held in some regard, perhaps by winning prizes such as Test-of-time paper at these major conferences.
 However, there seems to be no such list, or if it is, it's hidden too deep and it may just be quicker to prepare a similar list of my own.
 I will add the papers in reverse chronological order of their publication year.

 ## 2009